rsdoiel/mkpage/README.md

 + a filepath and filename
 + a URL

-Content type is evaluate and if necessary transformed before going into the Go text/template.
+Content type is evaluated, and if necessary, transformed before going into the Go text/template.

 ## A note about Markdown dialect